codescalersinternships/datetime-server-nabil/README.md

 ```

-when you finnish up delete the images and containers if you want
+when you finish up delete the images and containers if you want

 you can use these to stop http cantainer using this command
 ```golang